luiscastilho/dungeoneering/docs/README.md

 # dungeoneering
-dungeoneering is a minimalistic combat grid and dungeon explorer for use in local tabletop RPG sessions.
+dungeoneering is a minimalistic virtual tabletop (VTT) that can be used as a combat grid or as a dungeon exploration tool, made for local tabletop RPG sessions.
 It can load static and animated maps, has a dynamic lighting system, offers lots of conditions that can be easily applied to tokens and more.

 ![dungeoneering screenshot](images/screenshot.png "dungeoneering screenshot")